lincbrain/linc-archive/doc/design/linc_permissions.md

 • As a CONNECTS developer, I shall be able to view data locally or on neuroglancer
 • As a CONNECTS developer, I shall be able to have direct access to S3 asset URI
 • As a LINC Archive user, I shall be able to render neuroglancer layers view similar to DANDI
+• Zarr archives are stored in a private AWS S3 bucket
+• Provide direct access to the LINC users of the assets on the private S3 bucket using a URI.

 #### Relevant Links